 Cells gives an overview of animal and plant cell structure, looking into how cells specialise for specific tasks.
-Students will also look at the adaptations of some unicellular organisms.

 Particles gives an overview of particle theory.
 The properties of solids, liquids and gases are explored.
 Students also look at the behaviour of particles during state changes, diffusion and dilution.

 Energy is all around us but how does it transfer and change?
 We look at energy systems and how we quantify the energy in the system.
 Using domestic situations we compare how different devices use energy in differing amounts and how much this will cost us.
 How does this impact on both the materials chosen for the job and overall energy and fuel resources?